Paying for treatments and services

-There are two ways we can pay for your approved treatments and services:
+There are two ways we can pay for your approved treatments and services.
+Check with your provider which is their preferred option:

-- we pay your provider at the TAC rate
+- we pay your provider direct at the TAC rate

-- you pay your provider, and we repay you at the TAC rate.
+- you pay your provider, and we reimburse you at the TAC rate.

 What is the TAC rate?